jame0313/ITE2038-wiki/File-and-Index-Manager-(Disk-Based-B+-tree)-(project-5-milestone-1-ver.-).md

 By using buffer manager, file and index manager's operation result loaded from buffer or stored in buffer.

+To implement transaction concept, Index manager uses lock & transaction manager API.
+Due to strict-2PL, it tries to acquire corresponding lock by lock manager API before access record.
+If there is error(e.g. deadlock), it calls abort API to rollback all effects.
+Before the end of update operation, it should make update log by calling transaction manager API.

 In database, record is consisted of key and value.
 The value is variable-length field.
 The record can be inserted, deleted, found by using table ID and key.

 The database file consists of a set of 4KiB pages.